-The 25 areca nut germplasm accessions exhibit significant diversity, providing breeders with ample genetic material to develop new high yielding varieties.
+The 25 Areca nut germplasm accessions exhibit significant diversity, providing breeders with ample genetic material to develop new high yielding varieties.
 The more diverse characteristics are the number of leaf scars, bunches, and fruits.
-Based on the criteria for mother palms; a minimum of 4 bunches and 50 fruit per tree per year, 10 of the 25 accessions collected by the Palma Research Institute can be used as sources for superior seeds, as detailed in Table 3.
+Based on the criteria for mother nuts; a minimum of 4 bunches and 50 fruit per tree per year, 10 of the 25 accessions collected by the Nuta Research Institute can be used as sources for superior seeds, as detailed in Table 3.